| || |

 - Burnet Bulletin, 15 Sept 2010, picture of Thomas Hullum standing in front of barbershop, celebrated 62 years on the Burnet Square

-- Highland Lakes Weekly, 26 .April 2013, Several pictures o9f Thomas and a story
+- Highland Lakes Weekly, 26 .April 2013, Several pictures of Thomas and a story entitled "Barbering in Burnet""

 |HUMPHRIES, et al